Where and when will the race start and finish ?

 Do I have to raise any sponsorship money ?

-No. However, we have adopted the Guernsey Mind as our Charity for the event.
-We are asking all Relay Team members to raise a minimum of £26.20 each (geddit ?).
+No. However, we have adopted the local charity for our event, Bowel Cancer Guernsey.
+We are asking all runners to raise a minimum of £26.20 each (geddit?).
 Should you feel so inclined, we would be delighted for you to help our charity.
-Please go to the Charity page of this website for all the information about the Charity and where you will be able to download a Sponsorship Form.
-Alternatively, you can download one HERE.
+A sponsorship form is available for download from the website.

 When do I have to give in my sponsorship money ?